Signs of Poor Circulation

 - Sudden, unusual shortness of breath or exhaustion.

 This symptom could indicate that the heart is not receiving adequate circulation.
 However, subtle, shortness of breath and exhaustion need to be looked at as the possible symptoms of a heart attack.
 Prompt medical attention should be sought, especially if these sensations are accompanied by nausea or chest pain.

 - A diabetic wound on the foot does not heal.

 Diabetics are particularly susceptible to foot ulcers.
 This is because diabetic neuropathy can make it difficult to feel an initial trauma such as a blister or small cut.
 Because diabetes often coincides with hardening of the arteries, the circulation to the foot may be insufficient to heal the wound.
 People with diabetes should undergo a thorough health exam each year that includes their doctor observing their feet for indications of poor circulation.

-The team at Minimally Invasive Vascular Center is proud to serve patients in the Baltimore and Laurel areas.
+The team at Minimally Invasive Vascular Center is proud to serve patients in the Laurel areas.
 For more information on how we treat poor circulation, call 855-803-MIVC.

 Posted in: Poor Circulation